agungTuanany/Javascript-data-structure-and-algorithm/chapter-6-data-structures-linked-list/README.md

 to equal `currentNode.next`.
 We're going to keep moving the current node over the right and we're going to increment the counter one by one (`counter++`).
 That our traversal (looping).
-All we need to do at the end, because we want to return something from this method, is to `retrun currentNode`.
+All we need to do at the end, because we want to return something from this method, is to `return currentNode`.

 We have the traverse method.
 We say traverse to the `index`, in our case if we do `insert(2, 99)`, is going to create a new node, and it's going to traverse to `index - 1`, so it's going to index `1` which is have value of `[10]`, and the `counter` is going to equal to `index`, it's going to exit out of the loop, and it's going to return the `currentNode` which is `[10]`.

 We grab the reference to the `leader`.
 Congrats, but we are not done yet,